Documentation

 • Domain Modeling — Derive macros for solutions, entities, and problem facts

-• Constraints — Constraint streams, joiners, collectors, and score types
+• Constraints — Constraint streams, projected scoring rows, existence, joiners, collectors, and score types

-• Solver — Configuration, phases, moves, termination, and SolverManager
+• Solver — Configuration, construction, local search, moves, termination, and SolverManager